xiangzhou/xiangzhou.github.io/_pages/software.md

 GIFT is a Gene-based Integrative Fine-mapping for performing conditional TWAS analysis.
 GIFT examines one genomic region at a time, jointly models the GReX of all genes residing in the focal region, and carries out TWAS conditional analysis in a maximum likelihood framework.
 In the process, GIFT explicitly models the gene expression correlation and cis-SNP LD across different genes in the region and accounts for the uncertainty in the constructed GReX.
 As a result, GIFT provides effective type I error control, refines marginal TWAS associations into a much smaller set of putatively causal associations, and yields high statistical power with reduced false discoveries.

 * The software is currently available on <a href="https://yuanzhongshang.github.io/GIFT/">github</a>.
 * Citation: Lu Liu, Ran Yan, Ping Guo, Jiadong Ji, Weiming Gong, Fuzhong Xue, Zhongshang Yuan, and Xiang Zhou (2023).
 Conditional transcriptome-wide association study for fine-mapping causal genes.
-Nature Genetics. in press.
+Nature Genetics.
+56: 348–356.
 * Contact <a href="mailto:luliuu@umich.edu">Lu Liu</a> with any questions, comments, or bugs reports.